Explore PMHNP salary ranges, hourly rates, and how telepsychiatry vs in-person work changes earning potential across employment models.

 The key difference is control.
 Instead of a fixed compensation package, 1099 PMHNPs can shape how they earn, how they’re taxed, and how they build long-term wealth.

 PMHNP compensation is not static.
-The earning profile shifts meaningfully across career stages, and understanding where you are in that trajectory helps set realistic benchmarks and identify the right opportunities.
+The earning profile shifts meaningfully across career stages.

 Barton coordinates your job search from start to finish!